iand675/hs-opentelemetry/sdk/README.md

 ### TracerProvider

 A `TracerProvider` is key to using OpenTelemetry tracing.
-It is the data structure responsible for designating how spans are
+It is the data structure responsible for designating how spans are processed and exported to external systems.

 ## Install Dependencies